AdenFraser/coanda-menus/README.md

 Coanda Menus
 ============
-A menu module for Coanda
+A menu module for CoandaCMS